-From the architect.
+Text description provided by the architects.
 In 2011, Koblenz was chosen as the site for the Bundesgartenschau, a biennial horticultural show that drew 3.6 million visitors.
 Various structures were erected for the occasion, including a belvedere designed by Dethier Architectures.
 In addition to providing a lookout point, the belvedere has become a symbol of the city.

 The horticultural show